 Pacific Gas & Electric, based in San Francisco, CA, serves about 5.2 million electric and 4.8 million natural gas consumers in the state of California [1, 2].

 In summer 2006, the Commission approved PG&E’s AMI project with a budget of $1.74 billion .
-Power Line Carrier technology is selected for providing communications between the utility and its electric meter network (5.1 million meters); and fixed radio frequency network is selected for its 4.2 million gas meters.
-The company expects to take 5 years until it reaches the full AMI deployment (fall 2006 through end of 2011).
+Power Line Carrier technology was selected for providing communications between the utility and its electric meter network (5.1 million meters); and fixed radio frequency network is selected for its 4.2 million gas meters.